One of the biggest factors to consider if you’re looking into buying Private Health Insurance is the type of underwriting you choose.

 The vast majority of Health Insurance is written on a rolling moratorium basis.

-In this case under a rolling moratorium the insurer would most likely pay for treatment as Mason hadn’t needed to seek medical advice for three years after taking out her cover.
+In this case under a rolling moratorium the insurer would most likely pay for treatment as Mason hadn’t needed to seek medical advice for 3 years after taking out her cover.

-However, once you’ve served two years on the policy, the insurer will then consider covering you for that condition – regardless of whether you’ve received treatment for that condition or not over those two years.
+However, once you’ve served 2 years on the policy, the insurer will then consider covering you for that condition – regardless of whether you’ve received treatment for that condition or not over those 2 years.

 It’s important to realise that often the most serious conditions – such as cardiac and cancer cases – are unlikely to be eligible for fixed moratorium underwriting.

-Only one insurer still uses fixed moratorium underwriting for its Medical Insurance – The Exeter.
+Only one insurer still uses fixed moratorium underwriting for its Medical Insurance, however.